PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: Related Work

-\paragraph{Tokenizer-free Models.} Tokenizer-free and byte-level language models often adopt a global-local structure to handle extremely long sequences, including MEGABYTE~\citep{yu2023megabyte}, SpaceByte~\citep{slagle2024spacebyte}, and models that learn hierarchical segmentations or character-level conditioning~\citep{zakershahrak2025hnetpp,fleshman2023toucan,mujika2023haed}.
-In these settings, the hierarchy primarily defines units such as bytes, patches, or segments for a \emph{single} autoregressive stream, rather than maintaining a persistent state across multiple abstraction levels during decoding.
-In contrast, PHOTON targets subword LMs and uses a learned hierarchy of latent streams as a persistent representation at inference time: coarse latents summarize context, while local decoders function as conditional refiners.
-This design is driven by considerations of inference-time memory traffic, complementing tokenizer-free motivations focused on input granularity.
+\paragraph{Tokenizer-free Models.} Tokenizer-free and byte-level language models often adopt global-local hierarchies to model long byte streams tractably, as seen in MEGABYTE~\citep{yu2023megabyte}, SpaceByte~\citep{slagle2024spacebyte}, and learned segmentation approaches~\citep{zakershahrak2025hnetpp,fleshman2023toucan,mujika2023haed}.
+In these models, the hierarchy induces subword-like units from bytes for a single autoregressive stream: a global module models patches or segments, while a local module reconstructs bytes or characters without maintaining a persistent multi-level state during decoding.
+PHOTON targets a different objective.
+Rather than learning subword units from bytes, it introduces higher-level contextual latents to reduce redundant computation and accelerate inference for subword-token language models.
+This results in a compact encoder-decoder design in which the encoder maintains a persistent coarse context summary, while local decoders use it to refine token-level generation, thereby reducing inference-time memory traffic.